-In Florida, the Anton Family Law Group has over 30 years of family law experience and is well versed in various modes of alternative dispute resolution including mediation, arbitration, and collaborative divorce.
+In Florida, the Anton Legal Group has over 30 years of family law experience and is well versed in various modes of alternative dispute resolution including mediation, arbitration, and collaborative divorce.

 We invite you to call us today at (813) 443-5249 to schedule a no-obligation initial case analysis and to learn more how we can help.